 INCREASE IN OPIOID OVERDOSE DEATHS

 Opioid overdose deaths have increased since the Covid-19 pandemic began.
 The Overdose Detection Mapping Application (ODMAP), which collects county-wide data on overdoses from emergency agencies, found a 42% increase in the number of overdoses between May 2019 and May 2020 in participating counties.
 Nationally, about 70% of drug overdose deaths are associated with opioids.
-The American Medical Association recently issued a warning that opioid deaths have increased in at least 35 states, particularly from fentanyl and fentanyl analogs.
+The American Medical Association issued a warning that opioid deaths have increased in at least 35 states, particularly from fentanyl and fentanyl analogs.
 Since that time, almost every state has reported an increase in opioid deaths.

 POTENTIAL EXPLANATIONS FOR THE SURGE IN OPIOID OVERDOSE DEATHS